-MEMBERS WITH DEI ENDANTS

-MARRIED, COMMON-LAW, SAME-GENDER RELATIONSHIPS
+MEMBERS WITH DEPENDANTS MARRIED, COMMON-LAW, SAME-GENDER RELATIONSHIPS

-- DOMESTIC PARTNERSHIP (ALSO KNOWN AS COMMON-LAW MARRIAGE).
-AA relationship between two individuals who live together and share a common domestic life but are neither joined by marriage nor a civil union.
+2 DOMESTIC PARTNERSHIP (ALSO KNOWN AS COMMON-LAW MARRIAGE).
+A relationship between two individuals who live together and share a common domestic life but are neither joined by marriage nor a civil union.
 U.S. Federal regulations do not recognize Canadian domestic partnerships.
-If you are in a common-law relationship your partner will only be eligible for a visitor visa which will limit their abilities in the USA. - MARRIAGE.
-The state of being united to a person, regardless of gender, in a consensual and contractual relationship recognized by law. - 204 SPOUSE.
-The person legally married to the posted member. - DERIVATIVE VISA.
+If you are in a common-law relationship your partner will only be eligible for a visitor visa which will limit their abilities in the USA.

+MARRIAGE.
+The state of being united to a person, regardless of gender, in a consensual and contractual relationship recognized by law.

+DERIVATIVE VISA.
 A visa issued to a spouse or dependant; a derivative visa will have the same visa status as the primary applicant.